hoiting/Slide3D/README.md

 ```

-For questions, drop an email to iting@mpia.de
+For questions, please drop an email to iting@mpia.de